javascript-tutorial/es.javascript.info/1-js/08-prototypes/01-prototype-inheritance/4-hamster-proto/solution.md

   eat(food) {
 *!*
-    // assign to this.stomach instead of this.stomach.push
+    // asigna a this.stomach en lugar de this.stomach.push
     this.stomach = [food];
 */!*
   }